RUB-NDS/DocumentSignatureValidator/README.md

 # DocumentSignatureValidator
-Automatization tool to search for strings within the process memory of an application to check if an document contains a valid or invalid digital signature.
+Automation tool for searching for strings in an application's process memory to check whether a document contains a valid or invalid digital signature.

-# Supported file types
+## Supported file types
-Open Document Format for Office Applications (ODF), Office Open XML (OOXML), Portable Document Format (PDF)
+OpenDocument Format(ODF), Office Open XML (OOXML), Portable Document Format (PDF)

-# Start
+## Start
-Start the DocumentSignatureValidator.exe from the console with an XML config file as argument
+Start the DocumentSignatureValidator.exe from the console with an XML config file as argument.

-# Structure of an XML config file
+## Structure of an XML config file
 ```xml
 <config>
 	<application>